Joeystaten11/CSC301Fall2018/Unit2/Day3Lab.md

 2. Write a SQL query to find the percentage of NC residents who are living in poverty.
 Just show the state code and the percentage. *Look at the data carefully - does this query need an aggregate?*

 3. Write a SQL query to list the county names and poverty rates for NC counties whose ```pov_pct``` rate is higher than the NC rate.
 Put them in order from highest down to lowest.
 (You may 'hard code' in the NC rate in your ```WHERE``` clause today - in other words, just type in the percentage number in the ```WHERE``` clause.
 In future classes we will learn how to look up the NC rate automatically, but we haven't learned how to do that yet.)
-The answer should look something like the following:
+The answer will be a longer version of the following:

 ![question 3](https://github.com/megansquire/CSC301Fall2018/blob/master/images/day3Lab.1.png)